igapyon/blancoVisualforceEditor/README.md

 # blancoVisualforceEditor

-blancoVisualforceEditor is a Visualforce source code editor for Eclipse. blancoVisualforceEditor is written in Java. blancoVisualforceEditor is provided as an OSS product.
+blancoVisualforceEditor is a Visualforce code editor for Eclipse. blancoVisualforceEditor is written in Java. blancoVisualforceEditor is provided as an OSS product.

 ## install